 Sri Lanka is a sheet of bubble wrap.

-But wait, because I’m about to turn this around!
+Let’s keep to this Sri Lanka is bubble wrap analogy.
 What’s something pretty much universally agreed on about bubble wrap?

 That it’s fucking awesome!

 How many hours have you spent red-eye blazed and playing with bubble wrap?
 (I could have written a baroque opera about smoking joints during that time.)

 There are no shortages of truly beautiful places in Sri Lanka – and there are more than enough things to do (provided you like the beach).
 A long, vibrant, (and violent) history exists in Sri Lanka and backpacking through it very much retains the small island, ‘everyone knows everyone’ feeling (despite having a population of 20+ million).

 It’s a South Asia-lite experience.
 Despite a different religious heritage, the feeling is similar to backpacking in India… but pulled back.
 Nothing feels so hectic, nothing feels so chaotic, and it’s considerably cleaner too.